-- b.
-Licensed CCDF family child care home providers: - i.
-Mixed-Age Groups - A. Ratio: A family child care home licensed to provide care for six or fewer children (not to exceed more than two children under age 2) will have at least one educator in the home at all times (1:6).
-A home licensed to provide care for more than two children under age 2 will have at least two educators in the home at all times. - B. Group size: A family child care home licensed to provide care for six or fewer children will maintain a group of six but not exceed more than two children under age 2. - ii.
-Infant (if applicable)
+b.
+Licensed CCDF family child care home providers:

+i.
+Mixed-Age Groups

+A family child care home licensed to provide care for six or fewer children (not to exceed more than two children under age 2) will have at least one educator in the home at all times (1:6).
+A home licensed to provide care for more than two children under age 2 will have at least two educators in the home at all times.

+ii.
+Infant

+A family child care home licensed to provide care for six or fewer children may maintain a group of six, and no more than two of those six children may be under the age of 2.